Linksys WRT32X gaming router review: Takes up space, but seizes all the bandwidth

 After thorough testing, I'm happy to say that the Linksys WRT32X didn't skip a beat in the heat of online battle, even after I asked a small army of local minions to connect their devices and try to DDoS my bandwidth.
 Linksys's asking price may be steep, and its unit gargantuan, but this router absolutely represents a better experience for serious gamers and a palpable edge for esports aficionados.

-- Where to watch the NRL ANZAC Day Round online in Australia
+- Where to buy robot vacuum cleaners online in Australia

-- How to watch NRL online in Australia
+- Where to watch The Vow TV series online in Australia